Okeh Records: 1940–1970

-Okeh releases were infrequent after 1932, although the label continued into 1935.
-In 1940, after Columbia lost the rights to the Vocalion name by dropping the Brunswick label, the Okeh name was revived to replace it, and the script logo was introduced on a demonstration record announcing that event.
+OKeh releases were infrequent after 1932, although the label continued into 1935.
+In 1940, after Columbia lost the rights to the Vocalion name by dropping the Brunswick label, the OKeh name was revived to replace it, and the script logo was introduced on a demonstration record announcing that event.
 The label was again discontinued in 1946 and revived again in 1951.

-In 1953, Okeh became an exclusive R&B label when its parent, Columbia, transferred Okeh's pop music artists to the newly formed Epic Records.
-Okeh's music publishing division was renamed April Music.
+In 1953, OKeh became an exclusive R&B label when its parent, Columbia, transferred OKeh's pop music artists to the newly formed Epic Records.
+OKeh's music publishing division was renamed April Music.

-In 1963, Carl Davis became Okeh's A&R manager and improved Okeh's sales for a couple of years.
+In 1963, Carl Davis became OKeh's A&R manager and improved OKeh's sales for a couple of years.
 Epic took over management of Okeh in 1965.
-Among the artists during Okeh's pop phase of the 1950s and 1960s were Johnnie Ray and Little Joe & the Thrillers.
+Among the artists during OKeh's pop phase of the 1950s and 1960s were Johnnie Ray and Little Joe & the Thrillers.

-With soul music becoming popular in the 1960s, Okeh signed Major Lance, who gave the label two big successes with "The Monkey Time" and "Um, Um, Um, Um, Um, Um".
-Fifties rocker Larry Williams found a musical home at Okeh for a period of time in the 1960s, recording and producing funky soul with a band that included Johnny "Guitar" Watson.
+With soul music becoming popular in the 1960s, OKeh signed Major Lance, who gave the label two big successes with "The Monkey Time" and "Um, Um, Um, Um, Um, Um".
+Fifties rocker Larry Williams found a musical home at OKeh for a period of time in the 1960s, recording and producing funky soul with a band that included Johnny "Guitar" Watson.
 He was paired with Little Richard, who had been persuaded to return to secular music.
-Williams produced two Little Richard albums for Okeh in 1966 and 1967, which returned Little Richard to the Billboard album chart for the first time in ten years and produced the hit single "Poor Dog".
-He also acted as the music director for Little Richard's live performances at the Okeh Club in Los Angeles.
+Williams produced two Little Richard albums for OKeh in 1966 and 1967, which returned Little Richard to the Billboard album chart for the first time in ten years and produced the hit single "Poor Dog".
+He also acted as the music director for Little Richard's live performances at the OKeh Club in Los Angeles.
 Bookings for Little Richard during this period skyrocketed.
 Williams also recorded and released material of his own and with Watson, with some moderate chart success.

-Much of the success of Okeh in the 1960s was dependent on producer Carl Davis and songwriter Curtis Mayfield.
-After they left the label (due to disputes with Epic/Okeh head Len Levy), Okeh gradually slipped in sales and was quietly retired by Columbia in 1970.
+Much of the success of OKeh in the 1960s was dependent on producer Carl Davis and songwriter Curtis Mayfield.
+After they left the label (due to disputes with Epic/OKeh head Len Levy), OKeh sales gradually slipped, and the label was quietly retired by Columbia in 1970.

 1993–2000

-In 1993, Sony Music reactivated the Okeh label (under distribution by Epic Records) as a new-age blues label.
-Okeh's first new signings included G. Love & Special Sauce, Keb' Mo, Popa Chubby, and Little Axe.
+In 1993, Sony Music reactivated the OKeh label (under distribution by Epic Records) as a new-age blues label.
+OKeh's first new signings included G. Love & Special Sauce, Keb' Mo, Popa Chubby, and Little Axe.
 Throughout the first year, in celebration of the relaunch, singles for G. Love, Popa Chubby and Keb' Mo were released on 10-inch vinyl.
-By 2000, the Okeh label was again retired, and G. Love & Special Sauce was moved to Epic.
+By 2000, the OKeh label was again retired, and G. Love & Special Sauce was moved to Epic.
 It was re-launched in 2013 as a jazz line under Sony Masterworks.